MileHacker Logo

 Ingredients and Flavors

-Anticipate abundant use of fresh herbs like dill, parsley, and mint.
+Anticipate abundant use of newly picked herbs like dill, parsley, and mint.
 High-quality olive oil is a cornerstone, used generously in cooking and as a dressing.
-A wide variety of seasonal vegetables, including artichokes, zucchini, and eggplants, feature prominently.
+A wide variety of seasonal vegetables, including artichokes, zucchini, and eggplants, are highlighted.

 Fresh seafood like sea bream, sea bass, and calamari are staples.
 Lamb is also a common meat.
 Items made from milk, especially yogurt and local cheeses, are integral.
-Flavors tend to be more subtle, refined, and less spicy than in central or eastern Turkey.
+Flavors are typically more subtle, refined, and less spicy than in central or eastern Turkey.

 Regional Variations within Izmir